InkApplications/stripperclip/README.md

 Configuration
 -------------

-The build file is configured in your project's `build.clip` file.
+The build file is configured in your project's `build.clip.php` file.

 Example: